mtwasetku-ui/physioto/src/content/blog/post-surgery-knee-replacement.md

 # POST-SURGERY RECOVERY | KNEE REPLACEMENT

 Had a knee replacement in Tasmania?
-Michael Ghattas explains recovery week by week — from Day 1 at home to 6 months — including exercises, swelling management, and funding.
+Micheal Ghattas explains recovery week by week — from Day 1 at home to 6 months — including exercises, swelling management, and funding.

 Micheal Ghattas